About Us

 OUR HISTORY

-In order to keep up with the demand of literature evangelists in both Anglophone and francophone countries, the Advent Publishing House has produced more than 12 subscription books over the past five-year period.
+In order to keep up with the demand for literature evangelists in both English-speaking and French-speaking countries, Advent Publishing House has produced more than 12 subscription books over the past five years.5

-However, history of Advent Press has not always been that rosy.
-The Advent of computers and the proliferation of printing presses negatively affected the press.
-A lot of non-denominational customers we dealt with either started their own press and items like calendars, letterheads, business cards and even text books stopped coming.
+However, the story of Advent Press has not always been that rosy.
+The advent of computers and the proliferation of printing presses negatively affected the press.
+A lot of non-denominational customers started their own press, and items like calendars, letterhead, business cards, and even textbooks stopped coming to Advent Press.

-We therefore were solely dependent on evangelistic materials and the printing of Sabbath School quarterlies.
-This situation really affected the press between the period of 1989 to 1996.
-The press then decided to do away with some of the old equipment to pay off debtors and reduce the numerical strength of the press.
-The Heidelberg SOR and SORD were sold together with the 2 colour Speed master.
+The press became solely dependent on printing evangelistic materials and Sabbath School quarterlies.
+This situation really affected the press between 1989 and 1996.
+The press then decided to do away with some of the old equipment, pay off debtors, and reduce the number of employees.
+The Heidelberg SOR and SORD were sold together with the two-color Speed master.
 Later the GTO and GTOZP were also sold.
-It was not merely for debt repayments that these equipment were sold but also cost of maintenance and spare parts were so high due to the fact that Heidelberg had stopped the production of these equipment and so the parts we were getting were not original and equipment kept breaking down.
+It was not merely for debt repayment that this equipment was sold, but also because the cost of maintenance and spare parts was so high due to the fact that Heidelberg had stopped the production of the equipment.
+The parts we were getting were not original and equipment kept breaking down.
+Later, the intertype, Kodak horizontal camera, printing frames, case maker, Flowline, end sheeting machine, and the cold laminating machines were also disposed of.6

-The press then decided to setup a computer designing department to be abreast with modern trends at the time.
-In 1996, the then General Manager and Ishmael Fiifi Quainoo gradually setup the desktop publishing or design department where computers were used to design artwork and typesetting.
-This decision saw an improvement in client services as new clients came in for their books to be typeset, laid out and printed for them.
-The press then with the assistance of Stanborough Press acquired and image setter for its own colour separation, Apple Mac G3 and later a G5.
-A two-colour Heidelberg was also bought together with a Kolbus Flowline.
+The Advent Press then decided to set up a computer designing department to be abreast with modern trends at the time.
+In 1996 the general manager Elder G. Eqwakhe and Ishmael Fiifi Quainoo gradually set up the desktop publishing or design department where computers were used to design artwork and for typesetting.
+This decision saw an improvement in client services as new clients came in for their books to be typeset, laid out, and printed.
+The press, with the assistance of Stanborough Press, acquired an imagesetter for its own color separation, an Apple Mac G3 and later a G5.
+A two-color Heidelberg was also bought, together with a Kolbus Flowline.
+7

-He then resolved to use all available resources available to make the press stand on its feet again and become self-sustaining.
-He restructured the finances of the press, started paying off debts Advent press owed it banks and the Division to the amazement of the then WAD officials who queried him that he was supposed to close down the press and that how was he able to do what he had done.
+He then resolved to use all available resources to revive the press and make it self-sustaining.
+He restructured the finances and started paying off debts Advent Press owed to banks and to the division, to the amazement of the West-Central Africa Division officials.

-He did not stop there, Advent Press went ahead to progress by refurbishing the two-colour Speed master and bought the four-colour speed master from Stanborough Press when they decided to close down the printing department in the UK.
-The press also bought another Heidelberg imagesetter which worked for some time but broke down, with a film processor.
-An Epson inkjet computer-to-film was purchased to replace the Heidelberg imagesetter, the old Polar 115 was sold off and replaced with a SEYPA-SP PERFECTA 115 guillotine, another Epson 9900 Computer-to-plate has been purchased to improve print quality of our prints.
+He did not stop there.
+Advent Press continued to progress by refurbishing both the two-color speed master and the four-color speed master bought from Stanborough Press when they decided to close down the printing department in the UK.
+The press bought another Heidelberg imagesetter with a film processor.
+It worked for some time but then broke down.
+An Epson inkjet computer-to-film was purchased to replace the Heidelberg imagesetter, the old Polar 115 was sold and replaced with a SEYPA-SP PERFECTA 115 guillotine, and another Epson 9900 Computer-to-plate has been purchased to improve print quality.9

 Why Choose Us